12 famous philanthropists

 The secret to living is giving.
 That is to say, by contributing to the well-being of others, our communities and the world at large, we find more meaning in life.
 Many high-profile people have learned this lesson, choosing to donate their financial resources to communities and causes that need support.
-Famous philanthropists make a big difference by giving back some of their wealth, and set an important example for their wide fan base.
+Famous philanthropists make a big difference by giving back some of their wealth and set an important example for their wide fan base.

-While Tony’s efforts demonstrate the exact philanthropist meaning, he’s just one of many people making a positive impact on the causes that matter to them.
+Tony is one of many people making a positive impact on the causes that matter to them.
 Many famous philanthropists have earned big, yet understand that their wealth comes with a measure of responsibility to give back.
 They use their financial resources to spread change and contribute to areas they are passionate about.
 And even if you don’t have millions of dollars, you can learn how to become a philanthropist.

 What is a philanthropist?